Holistic Medicine Schools: Degree Types & Requirements

 Clinical/fieldwork/internship requirements: Will depend on your program, but clinical hours or internships are often required.

 Holistic Medicine Schools Online

 Certificates for professional advancement or to enhance a practitioner’s knowledge are offered by some online programs.
-Examples of these include herbalism, wellness consulting, life coaching and holistic nutrition.
+Examples of these include acupuncture, herbal medicine, life coaching, massage therapy, and nutrition.

-If you’re looking for an online degree, complementary alternative medicine, health and wellness and mind-body transformational psychology are a few you may come across.
+If you’re looking for an online degree, complementary alternative medicine, health and wellness, or mind-body transformational psychology programs might be right for you.

-Accredited online programs are designed to help you connect with others.
+Accredited online holistic health programs are designed to help you connect with others.
 Even if you aren’t meeting face-to-face, you’ll interact with students from different corners of the world.
-You never know what you might learn from each other.
+You never know what you might learn from each other!

 A holistic health school and its programs should be accredited by an agency approved by the U.S. Department of Education.
 This ensures the program meets strict guidelines and prepares students to work in their field.